solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 5. **IP Geo Plugin** - Attribution.

 == Changelog ==

+= 3.0.2 =
+* **New feature:** Add "Exceptions" for "Admin ajax/post" to specify the name of action which causes undesired blocking (typically on the public facing pages).

 = 3.0.1.2 =
 * **Bug fix:** Fix the blocking issue in some environments when upgrading from